thedanmaor/mongo-infra-minikube/MEKO-opsmanager/README.md

 On Linux/Mac:
 `bash clean-up.sh`

+On Windows:
+- `powershell clean-up.ps1`

 ## Changelog
+- 2024-07-22 Powershell is functionall equivalent to bash
 - 2024-07-22 Start of windows/powershell support
 - 2024-07-21 Support for machines with only 16GB of RAM
 - 2024-07-19 Bring up any version of operator with Ops Manager 6.0.24